14 Jul 3 Exercises to Avoid When Dealing With Heel Pain – Podiatrist in manhasset

 When you are experiencing mild heel pain from a sports injury or just from long hours of wearing improper footwear, there are a few exercises you can try to expedite the recovery process.
 However, it is also important to acknowledge that there are plenty of exercises that you should not do when you are suffering from an injured heel.
 If you want to correctly heal your foot and protect it from further injury, take a look at these three exercises that you should avoid doing when you are experiencing heel pain.

-- Mixed Martial Arts: Aside from the obvious risk of serious injury that goes along with combat sports like mixed martial arts, activities like muay thai kickboxing and jiu jitsu can be very harmful for your heel when it isn’t properly protected.
+Aside from the obvious risk of serious injury that goes along with combat sports like mixed martial arts, activities like muay thai kickboxing and jiu-jitsu can be very harmful to your heel when it isn’t properly protected.
 Even if you just participate in a kickboxing cardio class that doesn’t require you to spar, you will want to avoid this workout if you have heel pain.
-Once your heel has fully recovered, you can slowly ease yourself back into this high intensity work out.
+Once your heel has fully recovered, you can slowly ease yourself back into this high-intensity workout.
 But because sports like kickboxing will require you to lift up off of your heel and balance on your toes while delivering a kick, your heel will be under a lot of pressure, especially when this drill is practiced over and over again.
 Additionally, kickboxing is often paired with cardio exercises like jumping jacks and running.
-Until your foot has heeled, plan to stick to traditional boxing without the use of kicks and warm up with exercises such as squats and crunches in place of jumping jacks and jump rope.
+Until your foot has healed, plan to stick to traditional boxing without the use of kicks and warm up with exercises such as squats and crunches in place of jumping jacks and jump rope.

 Looking for more advice on how to address heel pain?
 Or are you in need of some other podiatry service whether it is related to wound services, a fracture, or infection?
-Don’t hesitate to contact us today with any questions that you may have.
+Don’t hesitate to contact our Podiatrist in Manhasset today with any questions that you may have.